ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/document-identifiers/hilo-algorithm.dotnet.markdown

 {PANEL: How the HiLo Algorithm Works in RavenDB}

-#### Generating unique IDs efficiently
+### Generating unique IDs efficiently

+**The client creates IDs from a range of unique numbers that it gets from the server.**
 The HiLo algorithm is efficient because the client can automatically generate unique document IDs without checking with the server or cluster each time a new document is created to ensure that the new ID is unique.
-The client uses the HiLo algorithm to do this by getting and reserving a range of available numbers.
+The client uses the HiLo algorithm to do this by getting and reserving a range of available numbers then the client creates IDs with these.
 For example, the first client or node to generate documents on a collection will reserve the numbers 1-32.
 The next one will reserve numbers 33-64, and so on.

+**The client adds a node-tag to the ID.**
-To further ensure that no two nodes generate a document with the same ID, a node-tag is added to the number.
+To further ensure that no two nodes generate a document with the same ID, a node-tag is added to the number and collection.
 This is an added measure so that if two nodes B and C are working with the same range of numbers, the IDs generated will be `orders/54-B` and `orders/54-C`.
-This situation is unlikely because as long as the nodes can communicate when requesting a range of numbers, they will receive a different range of numbers.
-The node-tag is added just-in-case.
+This situation is rare because as long as the nodes can communicate when requesting a range of numbers, they will receive a different range of numbers.
+The node-tag is added to ensure unique IDs across the cluster.

 Thus, with minimal trips to the server, the client is able to determine to which collection an entity belongs, and automatically assign it a number with a node-tag to ensure that the ID is unique across the cluster.